lanyusan/image/README.md

 # Note

 This is an enhancement for Editor.js's ImageTool plugin, with an extra field: quantity.
+It is used for editing product component data, each entry is typically composed of name, quanity and image

-Too extra config options are added:
+Two extra config options are added:

 withQuantity: boolean - default to false.
 If set to true, quantity input will be added after caption.
 If set to false, it will be displayed.